World Series of Football (1902–03): Finding teams

 O'Rourke had a tough time finding teams to play in the tournament.
 The colleges refused due to increased pressure from the Amateur Athletic Association to stop participating in professional games.
 Also the Pittsburgh Stars, Philadelphia Phillies and Philadelphia Athletics, along with the first National Football League, had all disbanded.
 The Watertown Red and Blacks, who were the top team in New York state at the time (and one of the few teams of the era that still exists today) also refused the series.
 For reasons not fully known, the best team in the nascent Ohio League, the Akron East Ends, were not invited.
-This left four teams to compete in the tournament: the Syracuse Athletic Club, the Knickerbocker Athletic Club, the Warslow Athletic Club and the Orange Athletic Club.
-O'Rourke did finally get a fifth team to join the series when some players from the Phillies and Athletics got together and formed was called the "New York" team.
+This left four teams to compete in the tournament: the Syracuse Athletic Club, the Knickerbocker Athletic Club, the Warlow Athletic Club and the Orange Athletic Club.
+O'Rourke did finally get a fifth team to join the series when some players from the Phillies and Athletics got together and formed what was called the "New York" team.
 In calling them the "New York" team, O'Rourke expected to give his patrons the pleasure of watching a "home team" win.
 The team was made up of eight Phillies and four Athletics that included A's coach Charles "Blondy" Wallace and Phillies coach Ben Roller.